theopenconversationkit/tock-react-kit/README.md

 If the chat does not suit your needs you can also use the components separately.

+## Message Metadata

+*TOCK*'s backend supports sending metadata alongside messages.
+This metadata takes the form of key-value pairs of arbitrary strings.
+The `tock-react-kit` supports customization of the interface based on said metadata at two levels:

+### Chat metadata

+The metadata from the last processed response is made available globally in `TockContext`.
+This can be used to implement global effects on the chat interface, like showing status messages.
+This metadata is not persistent; it is therefore the responsibility of either the backend or a customized frontend to ensure data stays available if required.

+### Message metadata

+The metadata from each response is also attached to the corresponding messages.
+This metadata is persisted with the messages, including through page reloads if [local storage history](#local-storage-history) is enabled.
+At the current time, it is only available to custom React-based frontends that handle message rendering themselves.

 ## API Reference

 ### `renderChat(element, tockBotApiUrl, referralParameter, theme, options)`